HOME WISE Uranium Project > Mining & Milling > Issues >

 Results from 2009 show that of all facilities, the Rabbit Lake operation continues to discharge the highest load of uranium to the environment.
 Substantial reductions in effluent uranium concentrations and loadings were achieved by facility modifications and upgrades during 2007 and 2008.
 Throughout 2009, the average monthly concentration of uranium in effluent was consistently below the OSO of 0.1 mg/L [though only just...].
 The facility's uranium loading to the environment (340 kg) was also approximately 45% lower than in 2008 (610 kg).
 Releases are expected to further decrease in 2010 with additional fine tuning and modification of the overall treatment process.
 [The mine with the second highest uranium load discharged in 2009 is McArthur River with 20 kg.]

-> Download: 2009 Annual Report on Uranium Management Activities external link (Canadian Nuclear Safety Commission)
+> Download: 2009 Annual Report on Uranium Management Activities (Canadian Nuclear Safety Commission)

 Construction of new mine water treatment plant at Eagle Point mine